-Additionally, reviewing student abstracts from previous Research, Creativity, and Innovation Forums can help provide a glimpse into the vast research occuring at UM.
+Additionally, reviewing student abstracts from previous Research, Creativity, and Innovation Forums can help provide a glimpse into the vast research occurring at UM.

 • Find out what research area interests you.